keu/docs/astro/create-project.md

 └── requirements.txt # For Python packages
 ```

-This set of files will build into a Docker image that you can both run on your local machine and deploy to Astronomer Cloud.
+This set of files will build into a Docker image that you can both run on your local machine and deploy to Astro.

-### Astronomer Runtime
+### Astro Runtime

-Your `Dockerfile` includes a reference to Astronomer Runtime.
-Packaged into a Debian-based Docker image, Astronomer Runtime extends the Apache Airflow open source project to provide you with differentiated functionality that centers around reliability, efficiency, and performance.
+Your `Dockerfile` includes a reference to Astro Runtime.
+Packaged into a Debian-based Docker image, Astro Runtime extends the Apache Airflow open source project to provide you with differentiated functionality that centers around reliability, efficiency, and performance.
 For more information on what's included in Runtime and how it's versioned, see [Runtime Versioning](runtime-version-lifecycle-policy.md).

 By default, the Docker image in your Dockerfile is: